opencollective/opencollective-frontend/scripts/publish-components/static/README.md

 npm install --save-exact @opencollective/frontend-components
 ```

-2. Plug the Open Collective theme in your project (usually in \_app.js):
+2. Plug the Doohi Collective theme in your project (usually in \_app.js):

 ```jsx
 import { ThemeProvider } from 'styled-components';